-min_(1).png)

 1. Assess Your Passion and Curiosity

 Reflect on the subjects that excite you the most.
 Are you fascinated by how the heart works, or are you more intrigued by the mysteries of the brain?
 Your passion for a particular area of medicine can be a strong indicator of the field you should pursue.
-Consider the types of cases that captivate your attention during your medical training or the topics that you enjoy reading about in medical journals.
+Consider the cases that captivate your attention during your medical training or the topics you enjoy reading about in medical journals.

 2. Consider Your Strengths